-The pair will appear in a filmed theatre production of William Shakespeare's iconic tale of star crossed lovers, directed by Nick Evans.
+The pair will appear in a filmed theatre production of William Shakespeare’s iconic tale of star crossed lovers, with tickets online here.

 Alongside Tutty and Redpath, the cast will feature Also in the cast are Brandon Bassir as Mercutio, Daniel Bowerban as Benvolio, Jonny Labey as Paris, Sylvester Akinrolabu as Tybalt, Helen Anker as Capulet, Mark Ozall as Montague, Lucy Tregear as Nurse, Vinta Morgan as Friar, Jessica Murrain as Prince, Timmy Driscoll as Sam, Tats Nyazika as Gregory, Iskandar Eton as Abe and Ollie Tennant as Balthasar.

-The show will stream between Saturday 13 to Saturday 20 February 2021.
-You can get tickets now from romeojuliet2021.com.
+Directed by Nick Evans, the show will stream between Saturday 13 to Saturday 27 February 2021.
+You can get tickets from £15 by clicking here.

 Producers Ryan Metcalfe and Simon Gordon said: “During a time when it has not been possible to produce shows in venues, this first of its kind production uses ground-breaking technology to film a high production value theatrical performance without the cast and creative team ever stepping foot inside a theatre.
 We are excited about the future of this technology and the creative possibilities it presents.